left-curve/left-curve/quint/grug_ics23.md

 >
 > They can be found [here](https://github.com/cosmos/ics23/blob/a31bd4d9ca77beca7218299727db5ad59e65f5b8/rust/src/api.rs#L197-L221).

-We defined other records, such as `LEAF_T` and `INNER_T` a bit differently than Rust implementation.
-Rust of `LEAF_T` is `LeafOp`, and the implementation additionally stores hashing and length functions: `hash`, `prehashKey`, `prehashValue`, `len`.
+We defined other records, such as `LeafOp` and `InnerOp` a bit differently than Rust implementation.
+Rust of `LeafOp` is `LeafOp`, and the implementation additionally stores hashing and length functions: `hash`, `prehashBytes`, `prehashBytes`, `len`.
 Since we fixed the specification to Grug JMT, we do not have to carry them around.

 ```rust
 pub struct LeafOp {